tkb-github/attested-conjectures/README.md

 </details>

 &nbsp;
-See also James Zetzel's [Textual Criticism and the Transmission of Latin Texts](./zetzel.md).
+See also James Zetzel's <a href="./zetzel.md">Textual Criticism and the Transmission of Latin Texts</a>.

-This database is searchable as a [CSV file](https://github.com/t18d/attested-conjectures/blob/main/attested-conjectures.csv).
+This database is searchable as a <a href="https://github.com/t18d/attested-conjectures/blob/main/attested-conjectures.csv">CSV file</a>.

 &nbsp;